Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Introduction

 \section{Introduction}

-With the emergence of quantum computing, new asymmetric cryptography primitives are studied.
-A competition was launched by the National Institute of Standards and Technology (NIST) \cite{alagic2022status,chen2016report} to select a future Post-Quantum Cryptography (PQC) standard.
-The first Key Encapsulation Mechanism (KEM) to be standardize is the Module-Lattice based Key Encapsulation Module (ML-KEM) or FIPS 203 \cite{nist2023mlkem}.
+With the emergence of quantum computing, new primitives for asymmetric cryptography are studied.
+The National Institute of Standards and Technology (NIST) launched a competition \cite{alagic2022status,chen2016report} to select a future Post-Quantum Cryptography (PQC) standard.
+The first Key Encapsulation Mechanism (KEM) to be standardised is the Module Lattice-based Key Encapsulation Mechanism (ML-KEM) or FIPS 203 \cite{nist2023mlkem}.
 This KEM is based on the CRYSTALS-Kyber candidate \cite{avanzi2021crystals}.
-However, other finalists from the third round of competition are using similar mathematical problems, like SABER \cite{basso2020saber} and FrodoKEM \cite{naehrig2017frodokem}.
+However, other finalists from the third round of competition are using similar mathematical problems, such as SABER \cite{basso2020saber} and FrodoKEM \cite{naehrig2017frodokem}.

-A recent concern for new PQC primitives is their resilience to physical attacks.
-First introduced by Kocher \cite{kocher1996timing}, Side-Channel Analysis (SCA) is a kind of cryptanalysis which targets the physical environment of a cryptosystem and analyze potential leakages (execution timing, heat, power consumption, electromagnetic emissions...) to try and discover correlations between sensitive data and the physical data the attacker observes.
+Another concern for new PQC primitives is their resistance to physical attacks.
+First introduced by Kocher \cite{kocher1996timing}, Side-Channel Analysis (SCA) is a kind of cryptanalysis which targets the physical environment of a cryptosystem and analyses potential leakages (e.g. execution timing, heat, power consumption, electromagnetic emissions) to try and discover correlations between sensitive data and the physical data the attacker observes.

-The resilience of PQC primitives has already been studied.
-Several works summarize existing papers in terms of attacks and possible countermeasures, like Ravi et al.\cite{ravi2024side} and Canto et al.\cite{canto2023algorithmic} for ML-KEM.
-Most noticeably, the ciphertext malleability vulnerability of several NIST PQC lattice-based candidates is presented by Ravi et al.\cite{ravi2021exploiting}.
+The resistance of PQC primitives to SCA has already been studied.
+Several works summarise existing papers in terms of attacks and possible countermeasures, such as Ravi et al.\cite{ravi2024side} and Canto et al.\cite{canto2023algorithmic} for ML-KEM.
+Most noticeably, ciphertext malleability, a vulnerability of several NIST PQC lattice-based candidates, is presented by Ravi et al.\cite{ravi2021exploiting}.